DCOD-OpenSource/django-messages-to-bootstrap-notify/README.rst

 Installation
 ------------
 * Obtain your copy of source code from the git repository: ``git clone https://github.com/DCOD-OpenSource/django-messages-to-bootstrap-notify.git``.
 Or download the latest release from https://github.com/DCOD-OpenSource/django-messages-to-bootstrap-notify/tags/.
-* Run ``python ./setup.py install`` from repository source tree or the unpacked archive.
+* Run ``python ./setup.py install`` from the repository source tree or the unpacked archive.
 Or use pip: ``pip install django-messages-to-bootstrap-notify``.

 Configuration
 -------------